(i.e., So-called “Reformed Protestantism”)

 - “Unconditional Election” (i.e., Predestination) – This teaching claims that God “predestines” (chose) all those (individually) who will be saved, and also all those who (individually) will be condemned, and He did this before time began and there is nothing anyone can do or really does of their own free will to choose their destiny.
-This teaching therefore denies that there is free will.
+This teaching, therefore, denies that there is free will.
 Staggeringly, this false teaching also implies that even faith isn’t a requirement for salvation (nor repentance, nor baptism, nor anything whatsoever).
 See the Predestination false teaching discussed prior for more information.

-- “Limited Atonement” – this claims that Christ didn’t die for the sins of everyone, He only died for the sins of those who were (predestined) to be saved.
-This again is in contradiction to the Scripture which clearly asserts that man has free will and also that God wishes that “all” men would come to repentance.
+- “Limited Atonement” – this claims that Christ didn’t die for the sins of everyone, that He only died for the sins of those who were (predestined) to be saved.
+This again contradicts Scripture which clearly asserts that man has free will and that God wishes that “all” men would come to repentance.
 They make this claim on the basis that they think God wouldn’t “waste” Jesus’ blood on those who were predestined to be lost.
 Jesus died for the sins of all men (1 Timothy 2:5-7), and when they stand before Christ on Judgment Day, every single person who has ever lived will know and see that Christ died for them also – and that had they chosen to accept Christ, their sins would have been forgiven, for Christ died for all.
 This is so that all men will be without excuse on that day.
 Do you really think that the Lord would allow anyone to stand up on that Day of Judgment and be able to make a valid claim like the following: “See, even if I had believed in your Son, He didn’t die for my sins, so I wouldn’t have been saved anyway!”?
-It will be very clear to all at that time, and everyone will be without excuse of any kind; if they are condemned to hell, it will have been by their own choice, not that “Jesus did not die for them.”
+It will be very clear to all at that time, and everyone will be without excuse of any kind; because if anyone is condemned to hell, it will have been by their own choice, not that “Jesus did not die for them.”
 Jesus died so that all men could come to eternal life, not just some.
-Wayne Jackson succinctly summarizes this as: “God so loved the entire world and gave his Son as a potential redeeming sacrifice for all who avail themselves of his gift (John 3:16).
+Wayne Jackson succinctly summarizes this as: “God so loved the entire world and gave His Son as a potential redeeming sacrifice for all who avail themselves of his gift (John 3:16).
 He is the loving benefactor to everyone who submits to his will in faithful obedience (1 Timothy 2:4; Hebrews 5:8-9; cf. 2 Peter 3:9).”

 - “Perseverance of the Saints” – this is the fancy name they give to the “once saved always saved” false teaching already discussed in this book.